Hover over events and select them individually to get a description of the event.

 Spring Float, Potluck, and General Membership Meeting (Rogue River) Class II to II+

 Join us for our season opener on the recreational Rogue (location to be determined).
-Spring is usually a beautiful time of year on this relatively easy stretch of river, but be prepared for potentially cold, fast, high water.
+Spring is usually a beautiful time of year on this easy stretch of river, but be prepared for potentially cold, fast, high water.
 Potluck and general meeting to follow.
 Nearby camping at Almeda County Park or Rogue Elk, depending on float location.

-541 702-1746
+Contact: Tom Dube, twdube@myctl.net 541 702-1746

 View Event →